-Joy Ride was financed by New Regency for $23 million and they also paid for the domestic P&A expenses.
+The budget for Joy Ride was $23 million and it was financed by New Regency and they also paid for the domestic P&A expenses.
 Regency’s output was handled by FOX, which received a fee for use of its distribution resources.
 Joy Ride went before the cameras in September 1999 and a fall 2000 release was planned, but studio interference saw the picture languish in post-production for almost two years.

 For the overseas release, the picture went out in most markets as Roadkill and FOX saw mostly soft numbers.
 The offshore cume was $14.6M.
 The worldwide total was $36.6M and about $20.1M would be returned after theaters take their percentage of the gross — which would leave much of the global P&A expenses in the red and the budget untouched by the theatrical receipts.
 Home video sales were enough to launch two cheap made for video sequels.